-The oldest record we have found to date for a person from this house is Ivan Benec b.
+The oldest record we have found to date for a person from this house is for Johan Benec b.
 1809.
 He married Helena Tomec b.
-1806 and had 6 children, including:
+1806.
+Together, they had at least 6 children, including:

 1D.
 Barbara Benec b.
 1841.
-It is unknown what happened to her afterwards.
+At this time, it is unknown what happened to her afterwards.

-2G.
+2F.
 Peter Benec b.
 1882.
-It is unknown what happened to him afterwards.
+At this time, it is unknown what happened to him afterwards.

 3B.
 Jurij Benec b.
 1897, m.
 1919 to Katarina Kajin (Gornja Kajinova).